argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 ### Usage example

-Let's reproduce example from the [Without advanced mode](#without-advanced-mode) section but this time we will insert the [handlebars syntax engine](https://handlebarsjs.com/) ourselves.
+Let's reproduce example from the [Without advanced mode](#without-advanced-mode) section but this time we will insert the [handlebars syntax engine](https://handlebarsjs.com/) into the template ourselves.

 ```python
 render_template = """